SergioLacerda/rpg-master-support/README.md

 # rpg-master-support
-Help D&amp;D master's to calculate skills tests and initiative
+Help Dungeons master's (3.5 systems) to calculate skills tests and initiative

+TODO: split initial code into scripts, html and CSS features.
+Also will add unit tests